Crippled Black Phoenix

 Crippled Black Phoenix are an English dark rock band, founded by Justin Greaves in 2004.
-Several musicians have contributed to Crippled Black Phoenix's albums and played with them during their live shows.
+They have released 12 main studio efforts, various EPs and special albums and toured internationally.
+Besides Greaves, several musicians have contributed to Crippled Black Phoenix's discography and played with them during their live shows.

 History

-In 2004, Justin Greaves, previously drummer of several doom and sludge bands like Iron Monkey, Electric Wizard and Teeth of Lions Rule the Divine, began recording on acoustic guitars some primitive sounds he had in mind for years.
+In 2004, Justin Greaves, previously drummer of several doom and sludge bands like Iron Monkey, Electric Wizard and Teeth of Lions Rule the Divine, began recording his own material.
 He was encouraged by Dominic Aitchison of Mogwai, and their ideas would lay the backbone for Crippled Black Phoenix.
 The name of the band was taken from the lyrics (by Johnny Morrow of Iron Monkey) of "Big Loader," a song on the debut album Iron Monkey.
-Greaves even used "Crippled Black Phoenix" as a pseudonym.
-Band members have chiefly been drawn from other bands to which Greaves has contributed; including Iron Monkey, Gonga, Mogwai, Electric Wizard, Hearts of Black Science and many others.
+Greaves also used "Crippled Black Phoenix" as a pseudonym.
+Band members have chiefly been drawn from other bands to which Greaves has contributed; including Iron Monkey, Gonga, Mogwai, Electric Wizard, Hearts of Black Science and others.

 Greaves and the band write what they call "endtime ballads" signifying both the melodic but slightly macabre nature of their songs and their unusual blend of styles, as the final evolution in music.
 This blend has led to them being called everything from progressive rock to dark folk, to psychedelic, to post rock/metal.
 Initially the band was produced by Geoff Barrow of Portishead fame, under his label Invada Records.
 Barrow occasionally played live in the first appearances of the band in 2007.
 Crippled Black Phoenix have made live shows a focus and have performed onstage - usually in a formation from 7 to even 9 members - also in peculiar venues, using folk and Victorian-era instruments in tandem with their rock elements.

 The innate, ever ongoing evolution of Crippled Black Phoenix has reflected on multiple turnovers in his line-ups, both studio and live.
 Of the first versions of the band, the most relevant changes were the departures of original singer/guitarist Joe Volk, who embarked on a solo career (2012) and guitarist Karl Demata (2014), who later founded the band Vly together with departing bassist Christian Heilmann.
-Following Demata's departure, Justin Greaves and Demata engaged in a legal dispute over the registered trademark of the band's name.
+Following the split, Greaves and Demata engaged in a legal dispute over the registered trademark of the band's name.
 In the second half of 2015, the issue with former guitarist was resolved and mastermind Greaves was able to continue his run under the moniker Crippled Black Phoenix, following his vision and continuing to be very prolific with different incarnations of the band and his cast of rotating musicians.